 Validated addresses also enable geospatial analysis, which can make your business more efficient in various ways.
 For instance, you can optimize delivery routes and timing as well as accurately calculate how many customers live in a specific area or within a certain distance of a location.

-How Do You Validate an International Address?
+How Do You Validate International Addresses?

 First, acknowledge that there are many ways to write the same address.
 There are some commonalities, yes.
 For example, most address forms require a country.
 But as can be seen from the example of Japan, even the same country will sometimes have inconsistencies.